kswope/book-learnin/README.md

 >
-Composite should be used when clients ignore the difference between compositions of objects and individual objects.[1]
+Composite should be used when clients ignore the difference between compositions of objects and individual objects.
 If programmers find that they are using multiple objects in the same way, and often have nearly identical code to handle each of them, then composite is a good choice; it is less complex in this situation to treat primitives and composites as homogeneous.

 Three parts

 1. _component_ - Common interface or base class for all of your objects.
 2. _leaf_ - Implements all Component methods
 3. _composit_ - The composite is a component, but it is also a higher-level object that is built from subcomponents.